 Mixing styles up creates a unique look that provides a wealth of character and personality to our homes.
 Creating a more relaxed and less contrived look and feel to our homes.
-Claire has stopped thinking about what she should do and go with what she loves.
+Claire’s advice is thinking about what you should do and go with what you love.
 It’s something that we should all consider with our homes.
 Afterall they are an extension of not only how we live but should reflect who we are.

 TIP: If you’re fortunate to have a period home, consider mixing up styles from different eras like Claire has by choosing what you love rather than what you think you should use.
 Retaining character to a period home is important but it shouldn’t restrict your choice of decor or styling decisions.
 There should ultimately be a balance between the two and if you opt for pieces that are a display of you as a person you’ll not only be creating a home you love but one that is a true reflection of who lives there.

 Another amazing transformation is the family room where Claire has really worked her magic especially when it comes to spatial planning of furniture and how the room was going to be used.
 Spatial planning in any room is essential and Claire has created an area perfect for relaxing in with her family.

 If you’re wondering about the brick wall Claire has used brick slips to create this rustic relaxed feel to the family room.